 If you’re hiking to the Lake Agnes Tea House, you’ll come across these falls right before you get to the tea house.
 These are fairly small falls that I wouldn’t make the trip out for.
 However, they are a nice treat at the end of a long hike up to Lake Agnes.

 Bow Glacier Falls

 It’s a fairly simple hike to get back and see Bow Glacier Falls.
 Walk past the Num-Ti-Jah Lodge to the right of Bow Lake.
 Follow the trail all the way around the lake and continue up the stairs and through the meadow.
-It’s a wonderful hike in the summer and gives Icefield Parkway drivers a good excuse to stretch their legs.
+It’s a wonderful hike in the summer and gives Icefield Parkway drivers an excellent excuse to stretch their legs.

-Some websites claim you can see the falls from Bow Lake, but they are pretty far back there and it’s an obstructed view t so I would highly recommend making the hike.
+Some websites claim you can see the falls from Bow Lake, but they are pretty far back there, and it’s an obstructed view so I would highly recommend making the hike.
 The hike will take you between 2-4 hours and is 8.7 km with 266 meters of gain.

-This short hike to Silverton Falls follows an old dirt road on its way to Rockbound Lake (harder Banff hike) but splits off for a quick detour to Silverton Falls.
+This short hike to Silverton Falls follows an old dirt road on its way to Rockbound Lake (a harder Banff hike) but splits off for a quick detour to Silverton Falls.
 The trail follows along Silverton Creek until it reaches the Silverton Falls viewpoint.
-The waterfall is 50 meters tall and in the summer months, it’s pretty impressive.
+The Banff waterfall is 50 meters tall, and in the summer months, it’s pretty impressive.

 The Weeping Wall

 If you look towards it, you’ll see water cascading down in a series of waterfalls, essentially “weeping.”
 The biggest one is called “Teardrop.”

 If you drive the parkway in June, you’ll be able to see the weeping wall at its finest.
 As the snow melts from the surrounding peaks and creates a magical scene.
 However drive it in the winter, and you’ll get ice, snow, and the occasional ice climber.